-The three mobile units have continued their work and met periodically to discuss problems encountered during their field work.
-From June 2013 when these units were established, through to April 2014, there were a number of potential victims of trafficking identified:
+As part of efforts to improve referral procedures, three mobile units were established in three main cities of the country, resulting in increased initial identification and referral of victims and potential victims of trafficking.
+They continued their work and met periodically to discuss problems encountered during their field work.
+From June 2013 when these units were established, through to April 2014, a number of potential victims of trafficking were identified:

-- Tirana: 19 cases (12 adults and 7 minors)

-- Elbasan: 22 cases (15 adults and 7 minors)
+Tirana: 19 cases (12 adults and 7 minors)Elbasan: 22 cases (15 adults and 7 minors)

 - Vlora: 16 cases (minors)